bmycheez/C3Net/logs/README.md

 # logs
 There are pretained models for C3Net.

+C3Net-Burst: C3Net-Burst pretained model using conventional L1 loss + L1 UV loss,
+whose number of AVC_Block is 5 and number of channel 48.
+The PSNR / SSIM result in validation phase is 40.62 / 0.99.

 C3Net-5_L1: C3Net pretained model using conventional L1 loss, whose number of AVC_Block is 5.
 The PSNR / SSIM result in validation phase is 40.62 / 0.99.